lukso-network/LIPs/LSPs/LSP-10-ReceivedVaults.md

 The data key `LSP10VaultsMap` also helps to prevent adding duplications to the array, when automatically added via smart contract (e.g. a [LSP1-UniversalReceiverDelegate](./LSP-1-UniversalReceiver.md)).

 ## Motivation
 To be able to display received vaults in a profile we need to keep track of all received vaults contract addresses.
-This is important for [LSP3 UniversalProfile](./LSP-3-UniversalProfile.md), but also Assets smart contracts via [LSP5-ReceivedAssets](./LSP-5-ReceivedAssets.md) Standard.
+This is important for [LSP0-ERC725Account](./LSP-0-ERC725Account.md).

 ## Specification